IOC to start discussions on possible Tokyo 2020 postponement

-ATHENS (Reuters) - The International Olympic Committee is to step-up its “scenario planning” for the Tokyo 2020 Games — including a possible postponement — it said after an emergency meeting on Sunday.
+ATHENS (Reuters) - The International Olympic Committee is stepping up its “scenario planning” for the Tokyo 2020 Games — including a possible postponement — as the coronavirus pandemic spreads, it said after an emergency meeting on Sunday.

-The IOC will hold detailed discussions that will include an option of putting back the July 24 start date due to the global coronavirus pandemic, but said a complete cancellation of the Games would not solve problems or help anybody.
+The IOC will hold discussions that will include an option of putting back the July 24 start date or even moving the Games by a year or more due to the global coronavirus pandemic but said cancelling the Games would not solve problems or help anybody.

-“Therefore, cancellation is not on the agenda,” the IOC said in a statement, adding that the discussions would be completed within the next four weeks.
+“Therefore, cancellation is not on the agenda,” the IOC said in a statement, adding that the detailed discussions would be completed within the next four weeks.

+The Olympics has never been postponed or cancelled during peacetime but the IOC’s decision to even consider postponement was met with relief from several major stakeholders, including World Athletics, the International Paralympic Committee (IPC) and major national Olympic committees.

-Under mounting pressure from athletes, federations and national Olympic committees to postpone the Games, the IOC did a partial U-turn on Sunday after long insisting, with Tokyo organizers, that the Games would go ahead as planned.
+Under mounting pressure from athletes, federations and national Olympic committees to postpone the Games, the IOC did a partial U-turn on Sunday after long insisting, with Tokyo organisers, that the Games would go ahead as planned.

-The International Paralympic Committee, whose Tokyo Paralympics are set for Aug.
+The IPC, whose Tokyo Paralympics are set for Aug.
 25 to Sept.
 6, said the IOC took the right decision under the circumstances.

 “The next four weeks will provide time to see if the global health situation improves, while giving a window of opportunity to look into different scenarios should the dates of the Games need to be changed,” IPC President Andrew Parsons said.

+World Athletics, the global governing body for the sport, said it was ready to work “with the IOC and all sport on an alternative date”.

-More than 13,000 people have died globally since the coronavirus outbreak and its epicenter is now in Europe.
+More than 13,000 people have died globally since the coronavirus outbreak began and its epicentre is now in Europe.

 Opposition to holding the Games in July has risen sharply in the past 48 hours, with several major stakeholders such as U.S. Track and Field and UK Athletics along with several national Olympic committees, calling for a delay because of the pandemic.